ice-wm/FAQ/index.md

 ### Command Line Interface

-You should run IceWM with `TaskBarDoubleHeigth=1`, because that will enable the *Address Bar*
+You could run IceWM with `TaskBarDoubleHeigth=1`, if you want to enable the *Address Bar* permanently.
 (see *What is the blank bar in the task bar good for?*).
-This is especially useful if you rather frequently need to access man pages and don't want to have `xman` hang around all the time.

 If you enter `man perl` in the *Address Bar* and press `Ctrl+Enter` a terminal will pop up displaying the Perl man page.
-If you press `q` not only the man page no longer is displayed but the XTerm will terminate, too.
+If you press `q` not only the man page no longer is displayed but the terminal will exit, too.

-This is just one example of how to use the CLI.
+This is just one example of how to use the CLI in icewm.
 You can use it to issue any other command as well.
-A problem that might occur is that the XTerm will terminate before you had time to read the output of a command (it terminates as soon as the command is done).
+A problem that might occur is that the terminal will exit before you had time to read the output of a command (it terminates as soon as the command is done).
 The terminal may support a **hold** resource or `-hold` option, which will keep the terminal open until it is closed by you.